uncharted-recourse/NK-email-classifier/README.md

-# New Knowledge's spam classifier files
+# New Knowledge's Semantic Email Classifier

 Assumptions in data labeling: